 Judith Barry’s work spans a range of media and crosses disciplines, including installation and project-based research, architecture/exhibition design, film/video, performance art/dance, sculpture, photography, and digital media.
 Her exhibition at Lumiar Cité constitutes the international premiere of her two-channel immersive installation All the light that’s ours to see, for which the artist appropriates the story of a New York video rental chain store, the infamous Mondo Kim's, and the quest to find a home for 55,000 video tapes and films after it closed.
 The video rental market generated a transformation in audience viewing conventions that departed from the tradition of a collective experience shared by strangers in the darkness of the cinema and shifted into new domestic uses and spatial typologies – including video games, and evolving social media.
 This radical change of where we watch and engage with moving images and, consequently, of our sharing and collective experience, gave way to new forms of spatialisation inherent to digital media.

-This artwork was produced with the generous support of CAST – Arts at MIT (USA), ACT Faculty Project Fund (USA), McDermott Award Gala (hosted by the Council for the Arts at MIT, USA), HOME (UK), Film and Video Umbrella (UK), Maumaus / Lumiar Cité, Ministério da Cultura / Direção-Geral das Artes (Portugal), Audain Visual Artist in Residence (Simon Fraser University, Canada) and private foundations in Europe and the USA.
+This artwork was produced with the generous support of CAST – Arts at MIT (US), ACT Faculty Project Fund at MIT (US), HOME (UK), Film and Video Umbrella (UK), Maumaus / Lumiar Cité, Ministry of Culture / Directorate-General of the Arts (Portugal), Audain Visual Artist in Residency (Simon Fraser University, Canada) and private foundations in Europe and the USA.

 Avenida António Augusto de Aguiar, 148 - 3º C